bitovi/academy/src/advanced-typescript/03-mapped-types/03-mapped-types.md

 };
 ```

-The idea of mutual exclusion extends to individual properties, in the type above we have a shape for all `number` and all `symbol` and if we tried to throw in all `string` we’d get errors.
-But, if we only define certain `string`s (like we did with required properties), TypeScript would be able to make the delineation and provide type safety.
+The idea of mutual exclusion extends to individual properties, in the type above we have a shape for all `number` and all `symbol` and if we tried to throw in all string we’d get errors.
+But, if we only define certain strings (like we did with required properties), TypeScript would be able to make the delineation and provide type safety.

 ```ts
 type AllThree = {